-Forget about dream jobs and think about, dream lives.
-People on salary chase their dreams too, and that sounds fine and good until they can't pay their bills.
-What's your dream life?
-Your realistic dream life mind you.
-You want to have a nice family is being out of debt and be happy.
-Right?
-Sure, your own private jet would be great, but that's not necessary for happiness.
+Forget about dream jobs and think about dream lives.
+People on salary chase their dreams too, and that sounds fine and good until they can’t pay their bills.
+What’s your dream life?
+Your realistic dream life, mind you.
+You want to have a nice family, be out of debt, and be happy, right?
+Sure, your own private jet would be great, but that’s not necessary for happiness.

-So, don't go chasing happiness through that perfect job.
+So don’t go chasing happiness through that perfect job.
 Take a lousy job and work your way up.
-And come to the reality that while you may love to discuss Political Philosophy, people really don't want to pay you to do that.
-So, save that for the weekends and train for a job that pays.
+Come to the reality that while you may love to discuss political philosophy, people really don’t want to pay you to do that.
+So save that for the weekends and train for a job that pays.

 Look for warning signs at your job and act first.
-I receive so many emails from people that literally detail years of their boss being unhappy with them, yet they wait to look for a new job until they are fired.
-Don't do that!
-It's easier to find a job when you have one, so when you see the writing on the wall, start a job hunting immediately!
-This also applies when you see the company's finances start to circle the drain.
-Obviously, you can't perfectly predict what a boss or company will do, but if you pay attention, you'll increase your odds.
+I receive many emails from people who detail years of their boss being unhappy with them, yet they wait to look for a new job until they are fired.
+Don’t do that!
+It’s easier to find a job when you have one, so when you see the writing on the wall, start job hunting immediately!
+This also applies when you see the company’s finances start to circle the drain.
+Obviously, you can’t perfectly predict what a boss or company will do, but if you pay attention, you’ll increase your odds.

 Get married and stay married.
-"On average, people who get married and stay married enjoy almost twice as much wealth as those who never marry."
-I'm not advising you to run out and grab the closest single person on the street and drag them to the county courthouse.
-But maybe there is something to that old
+On average, people who get married and stay married enjoy almost twice as much wealth as those who never marry.
+I’m not advising you to run out and grab the closest single person on the street and drag them to the county courthouse.
+But maybe there is something to that old concept of settling down.

-CHAPTER 3 “ THE TRUTHS AN D UNTRUTHS”

-The concept of "settling down."

-Remember that your parents didn't have it all at once.
+Remember that your parents didn’t have it all at once.
 Accept the idea that success is gradual, not immediate.
-You may not be able to go out and buy what your parents had, but they probably couldn't buy what they had now when they were your age.
+You may not be able to go out and buy what your parents had, but they probably couldn’t buy what they have now when they were your age.
 The problem with wanting what they have now is that you get into debt.
-And when you get into debt, your ability to achieve the American Dream is super limited.
-You can't quit your job and start your own business because you have credit card bills hanging over your head, for instance.
+And when you get into debt, your ability to achieve the American dream is super limited.
+You can’t quit your job and start your own business because you have credit card bills hanging over your head, for instance.

 Work hard.
-Would you believe that working doesn't just come naturally for some people?

-There's no concept of when you finish one task; you start in on the next one.
-Some people pat themselves on the back when they do as little work as Possible.
-While this provides temporary fun, it won't help towards real success.
-Whether you're working in an office, as a waitress, or living with your parents while looking for a job, kick your work level up a notch.
+Would you believe that working doesn’t just come naturally for some people?
+There’s no concept of when you finish one task, you start in on the next one.
+Some people pat themselves on the back when they do as little work as possible.
+While this provides temporary fun, it won’t build real success.
+Whether you’re working in an office, temping as a waitress, or living with your parents while looking for a job, kick your work level up a notch.
 For the office worker, take on a new project.
 For the waitress, use downtime to clean, stock, and prep.
-For the unemployed person, clean out the basement, trim the lawn to perfection, and mow your elderly neighbor's lawn as well.
+For the unemployed person, clean out the basement, trim the lawn to perfection, and mow your elderly neighbor’s lawn as well.
 Work is good for you.